 and the canine-

-The Search facility will be activated in stage two and Service Providers will be listed under each of the activities they offer, and each Provider will be responsible for ensuring that their Practitioners are appropriately allocated, experienced and knowledgeable to do deliver the services they offer.
+The Search facility will be activated in stage two and Service Providers will be linked to and registered for each of the services they offer.
+All Providers will be responsible for ensuring that their Practitioners are appropriately allocated, experienced and knowledgeable to do deliver the services they offer.

-The public (confidential) feedback facility, when activated, will welcome comment from users on the quality of service received, to help us manage the Code and offer guidance when and as appropriate.
+The public (confidential) Feedback facility when activated, will welcome comment from users on the quality of service received, to help us manage the Code and offer guidance when and as appropriate.
 In the meantime, to comment and or report any concerns, please ‘Contact Us’